 HB Impact Theme Leader

 Fabian Dattner is well known to many Australians.
-She is founding partner of Dattner Grant (Facebook Page), highly regarded leadership experts, and founder of Compass (Facebook Page), a national leadership initiative for women.
-Dattner Grant are also the initiators of Women at Their Best, a Facebook site for ordinary women doing extraordinary things.
-Fabian is widely recognised for her commitment to helping hundreds of men and women, in as many organisations from Board to basement.
-She has multiple technical accreditations and has been included in as many books as she’s written.
-She’s a speaker, educator and social entrepreneur, and a regular commentator in the media on leadership and ethical issues in Australia today, and on the role of women in building a sustainable future.
-She has been three times a finalist in the Telstra Business Women’s Awards (last in 2016) and in 2016 was selected as one of the NAB’s 100 Women of Influence.
+She is founding partner of Dattner Group, highly regarded leadership experts.
+Dattner Group include Compass, a national leadership initiative for women, Open Door, a national recruitment initiative for women in technology, and Re:think, an transformational leadership consultancy.
+Fabian is widely recognised for her commitment to helping from Board to basement.
+She’s a speaker, educator and social entrepreneur, and a regular commentator in the media on leadership and ethical issues in the world today, and on the role of women in building a sustainable future.
+She has won many awards for her work.
+Fabian is CEO, dreamer and co-founder of Homeward Bound.

 Assoc.
 Prof. Mary-Anne Lea